ycpcs/cs330-fall2020/syllabus.md

 Homework Assignments
 -----------------

 Homework assignments will be based on the lab activities performed during class and may include both written and programming components.
-Collaboration on homework assignments is encouraged, but each student must submit their own assignment solutions that demonstrate their understanding of the material.
+High Level design  collaboration on homework assignments is encouraged, but each student must submit their own assignment solutions that demonstrate their understanding of the material.

 **You MUST make a legitimate attempt to complete every homework assignment.** I reserve the right to fail any student who does not make a good faith effort to complete all of the homework assignments.